sinasadjadi/mqtt-react-hook/README.md

 when managing a growing number of topics.
 As the number of topics increases, it becomes difficult to handle them effectively.

-**Reacqtt** is a React library that offers multiple React hooks, designed to simplify the integration of MQTT functionality within your React applications.
+**mqtt-react-hook** is a React library that offers multiple React hooks, designed to simplify the integration of MQTT functionality within your React applications.

 ## Features

-- **Type Safety and Embeded types**: Reacqtt includes embedded type definitions to enhance your IDE experience and prevent errors like type coercion,
+- **Type Safety and Embeded types**: mqtt-react-hook includes embedded type definitions to enhance your IDE experience and prevent errors like type coercion,
 - **Caching**: There is a global caching mechanism that stores the last received message from the broker for each subscribed topic.